-- Team management and competitors are responsible for being familiar with the competition schedule, and with the rules and procedures governing the competition. - ii) Teams may not be permitted to commence in the SERC event if they are late reporting to the marshalling area.
+- i) Team management and competitors are responsible for being familiar with the competition schedule, and with the rules and procedures governing the competition. - ii) Teams may not be permitted to commence in the SERC event if they are late reporting to the marshalling area.
 To assist the organisers in determining how many heats may be required, events may be marshalled the day before or at the start of the day the event is scheduled. - iii) The referee shall decide whether the competition shall be conducted in heats, semi-finals, or finals. - iv) The order of teams shall be determined by draw in a method approved by the referee. - v) Any written instructions provided in lock-up, and which are required for the management of the simulated emergency, shall be provided in English.
 Teams may bring a translator into lock-up to translate the English instructions.
 The translator remains in lock-up with the team. - vi) Competitors shall report promptly to the lock-up area at the designated time before the start of the competition.
-A team that is absent from lock-up at the start of the competition shall be disqualified. - vii) Competitors shall treat and handle victims with care: verbal and physical abuse is unnecessary and inappropriate.
+A team that is absent from lock-up at the start of the competition shall be disqualified. - vii) Competitors shall treat and handle victims with care: verbal and physical abuse is unnecessary and inappropriate. - viii) Competitors may wear corrective eyewear such as glasses and contact lens.
+Loss of such eyewear shall not be grounds for protest or appeal.
+Corrective goggles or masks are not permitted.